John J. Montgomery Award

-The John J. Montgomery Award was created by the National Society of Aerospace Professionals (NSAP) and the San Diego Aerospace Museum in 1962 for aerospace achievement.
+The John J. Montgomery Award was created by the National Society of Aerospace Professionals (NSAP) and the San Diego Aerospace Museum in 1962 for aerospace achievement in the United States.
 It was awarded from 1962 to at least 1964.

 John J. Montgomery

 The award bears the name of John Joseph Montgomery as the first American to fly in a heavier-than-air flying machine in 1884 near San Diego, California.
 Montgomery later designed gliders in 1903-1905 that were used for the first high-altitude flights by man in public exhibitions at Santa Clara, California and other locations.
 He died in 1911 experimenting with a new glider design near San Jose, California.
 Montgomery was also one of the first Americans to investigate the science of aerodynamics using principles of physics.

 Recipients

 1962

 The NASA X-15 Program.
 Seven X-15 pilots and Paul F. Bikle, the then Director of NASA Flight Research Center at Edwards Air Force Base, were awarded the first John J. Montgomery Award for aerospace achievement.
 The pilots were: Scott Crossfield, Maj.
 Robert M. White, Neil A. Armstrong, John B. McKay, Joseph A. Walker, Cdr.
 Forrest S. Petersen, and Maj.
 Robert A. Rushworth.